-The summons and complaint must be served on the tenant by the Clerk of Court within 3 business days after the complaint was filed (for illegal drug activity evictions), or at least 7 days prior to the hearing for all other eviction actions.
+The summons and complaint must be served on the tenant by the Clerk of Court via regular mail within three business days after the complaint was filed (for illegal drug activity evictions), or at least seven days prior to the hearing for all other eviction actions.

-3-7 business days.
-For illegal drug activity evictions, the summons and complaint must be served on the tenant within 3 business days of filing; for all other eviction actions, the timeframe is 7 days prior to the hearing date.
+Three to seven business days.
+For illegal drug activity evictions, the summons and complaint must be served on the tenant within three business days of filing; for all other eviction actions, the timeframe is seven days prior to the hearing date.

 Step 3: Court Hearing and Judgment

 - Formal Answer.
-Tenants can file a formal, written Answer to the landlord’s Complaint.
+Tenants can file a formal, written answer to the landlord’s complaint.
 This is optional, and may be filed prior to the hearing, in which case the hearing will proceed as originally scheduled.
-If filed at/after the hearing, the tenant or landlord can request a continuance.
+If filed at or after the hearing, the tenant or landlord can request a continuance.

 - Contested Hearings.
 If a tenant wants to contest (fight) the hearing, they must bring any documentation to the hearing that’s already scheduled, which is when the tenant can present reasons for why they shouldn’t be evicted, or for why there shouldn’t be a hearing in the first place.

 If the tenant fails to appear for the hearing, it will not be continued, and the judge will make a ruling on the eviction that day.